VisionSystemsInc/terra/docs/terra/compute.rst

 Debugging in the compute
 ------------------------

-In order to debug in the exact compute environment, two environment were introduced to help:
+In order to debug in the exact compute environment, two environment variables were introduced to help:

 .. envvar:: TERRA_DEBUG_SERVICE

 Since there are many complicated steps that go into starting an environment for a service runner (i.e. starting a docker container with the right mounts and temporary settings file).
-Setting :envvar:`TERRA_DEBUG_SERVICE` will start the environment and run the command :envvar:`TERRA_DEBUG_SHELL` to allow you to debug in the actual environment with ease. :envvar:`TERRA_DEBUG_SERVICE` must be set to the service runner name or any class in it's class hierarchy (e.g. ``MyServiceRunner_docker``, ``MyServiceRunner``, or to stop on all runners ``object``).
+Setting :envvar:`TERRA_DEBUG_SERVICE` will start the environment and run the command :envvar:`TERRA_DEBUG_SHELL` to allow you to debug in the actual environment with ease. :envvar:`TERRA_DEBUG_SERVICE` must be set to the service runner name or any class in its class hierarchy (e.g. ``MyServiceRunner_docker``, ``MyServiceRunner``, or to stop on all runners ``object``).

 .. envvar:: TERRA_DEBUG_SHELL

-The command that is when the service is debugged.
+The command that is run when the service is debugged.
 Default: ``bash``, but you can set it to anything (e.g. ``bash --rcfile "/test_argument/dir with spaces/my.rc"``).

 Using custom computes
 ---------------------